 Structure 14A was also rehabilitated during the 2012 Maintenance Project.
 The structure was recapped with a heavier 250# class rock riprap to the original design elevation of -6.5' NAVD 88 at the barge bay to prevent further scouring of the channel bottom, and +4.0' NAVD88 along the crest of the weir.
-Depth soundings were taken along the center of the barge bay which indicated that the average depths ranged from 7.5' on the north side to 8.3' on the south side.
-Based on these depths, the average bottom sill elevation of the barge bay ranged between -6.1' to -6.9 NAVD 88.
+Depth soundings were taken along the center of the barge bay which indicated that the average depths ranged from 5.0' on the north side to 6.0' on the south side.
+Based on these depths, the average bottom sill elevation of the barge bay ranged between -4.0' to -5.0 NAVD 88, a questionable measurement that suggests shoaling.
+Soundings will be repeated next inspection to measure an accurate depth.
 Based on our observations, the structure appears to be in good condition, as there is no visible settlement of the rock since the end of construction.
-Also, three (3) of the navigation aid timber pile supports and daymark signs were replaced under the 2012 Maintenance Project.
-The rock weir and navigation aid structures are in good condition and there are no recommendations for maintenance at this time.
+Also, three (3) of the navigation aid timber pile supports and daymark signs were replaced under the 2012 Maintenance Project and are in good condition with the exception of direction arrow signs missing or turned 180 degrees.
+The rock weir and navigation aid structures are in good condition and the only recommendation for maintenance at this time is for replacing the erroneous sign.
 (See Appendix B, Photos 1 through 5)